KodAgge/Reinforcement-Learning-for-Market-Making/README.md

 This is the GitHub repository for our MSc thesis project _Reinforcement Learning for Market Making_ in financial mathematics at KTH Royal Institute of Technology.
 The thesis was written during the spring of 2022 in collaboration with Skandinaviska Enskilda Banken (SEB) and can be found **[here](https://github.com/KodAgge/Reinforcement-Learning-for-Market-Making/blob/main/Reinforcement%20Learning%20for%20Market%20Making.pdf)**.

-In this project we have used tabular and deep reinforcement learning methods in order to find optimal market making strategies.
+In this project, we have used tabular and deep reinforcement learning methods in order to find optimal market making strategies.
 Continue reading for more!

 ## What is Reinforcement Learning?
 For anyone not familiar with reinforcement learning (RL), it's a concept that stems from the idea of how humans and animals learn: by interacting in an environment and learning from experience.
 RL has lately gotten a lot of attention, and one of the most famous examples is DeepMind's AlphaGo:

-> AlphaGo was the first computer program to beat a world champion in the board game of Go.
+> AlphaGo was the first computer program to beat a world champion in the board game Go.
 If you haven't seen the documentary about AlphaGo, you should check it out.
 It's available on Youtube **[here](https://www.youtube.com/watch?v=WXuK6gekU1Y)**.
 Other cool stuff that has been done is teaching a computer program to play Atari arcade games on a superhuman level (the first example of something called _deep Q-networks_) and DeepMind's AlphaFold.
 AlphaFold is the world's greatest computer program for protein structure prediction.

 But for what can reinforcement learning be used?
 It is built upon the assumption that there is an environment an agent can interact with &ndash; most commonly a Markov decision process (MDP).
 In a decision process, the interaction is as follows:

-> At each step *t* the agent (decision maker):
+> At each step *t* the agent (decision-maker):
 > * Receives an observation of the current state _S<sub>t</sub>_
 > * Executes an action _A<sub>t</sub>_
 >